FAQ

 If you’re unsure whether your vehicle is compatible, check your vehicle owners manual or refer to our compatibility guide.

-• Low cost (on average 30% cheaper than gasoline)
+• Low cost (on average 30% cheaper than California gasoline)

 • Higher resistance to engine knocking.
 E85 is 100 + Octane (RON)